darklang/docs/docs/contributing/client-asset-tunnelling.md

 title: Client Asset Tunnelling
 ---

-It's often useful to test local editor/client changes against the production backend.
-The editor includes a "Tunnel" feature to support this.
+The best way to work on the Dark client is by building it against the production Dark APIs.
+In the future as we move more part of the editor to be built in Dark, it will become the only way to work on the Dark client.

 ![Client asset tunnelling](/img/contributing/client-asset-tunnelling.gif)